rx32940/BactAsm/README.md

     1) use PROKKA for genome annotation

-### Rule 5: map.smk
+### Rule 5: snp.smk

-    1) use bwa mem to map **trimmed** short reads to the reference genome if provided (no need to index the reference genome)
+    1) use [Snippy](https://github.com/tseemann/snippy) to call variant from the reference genome provided (no need to index the reference genome)
-    2) use qualimap to assess the mapped alignments
-    3) aggregate the assessments with multiqc
+    3) aggregate variants for core SNPs detection

-**To DO**

-- [ ] fix cluster.json to attribute resources for each function
-- [ ] Test if without reference works